BIOTECH-7005-BIOINF-3000

 2.2 Adaptor and low-quality sequence trimming

 After we finish the QC for raw reads, we need to trim adapter and low-quality sequences from the raw reads.
-The adapters for this RNA-Seq dataset are Illumina TrueSeq adaptors as AGATCGGAAGAGCACACGTCTGAACTCCAGTCA and AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT.
+The adapters for this RNA-Seq dataset are Illumina TrueSeq adapters as AGATCGGAAGAGCACACGTCTGAACTCCAGTCA and AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT.
+Again, check the arguments required by typing cutadapt --help or check the online manual

-Following is an example commands to trim adaptor and low-quality sequences for one sample (paired reads for this dataset):
+Following is an example commands to trim adapter and low-quality sequences for one sample, noting that we need to trim paired reads as a pair.
+(Ask a tutor if you’re unsure why?)

 # trim adaptor and low-quality sequences using cutadapt for one sample

-You can run cutadapt multiple times to trim all 6 samples, however, the more elegant way would be to write a loop in your bash script to automatically process samples one by one.
-This is a good practice for you to use the skills that you learned in previous Pracs.
+You can manually run cutadapt multiple times to trim all 6 samples, however, the preferred way would be to write a loop in your bash script to process samples one by one.
+Writing a script will also be best practice for what we refer to as reproducible research where we keep strict records of every step that we perform, along with all tool version numbers and parameters.
+This is a good moment for you to practice the skills that you learned in previous practical sessions.
+(Remember to put the script that you write in the appropriate directory)

 Part 3 Genome mapping/alignment

 For a typical differential gene expression analysis using RNA-Seq, we normally have the reference genome available (if you don’t have the reference genome, you can do de novo transcriptome assembly first (next Prac), and then do DE analysis based on transcriptome mapping).
-We will be using a RNA-aligner called RNA-STAR to do the genome mapping in this Prac.
+We will be using a splice-aware aligner called STAR to do the genome mapping in this Prac, with the manual available here

 Before we do the genome mapping, STAR requires the reference genome to be indexed.
+Indexing the reference genome enables each read to be mapped to the reference by greatly speeding up the sequence searching as part of the alignment process.
 We can build the Arabidopsis reference genome index using following commands:

 cd ~/prac_transcriptomics_DE/02_DB

 After we have the reference genome indexed, we can align the clean reads aginst the reference genome.
-The following is an example command to map one sample (You can write a loop in your bash script to process samples automatically).
+The following is an example command to map one sample.
+Please write a loop in your bash script to process all samples.

 cd ~/prac_transcriptomics_DE/04_results/03_aligned_data